 - Remote teams are incredibly motivated and encouraged to work hard to maintain flexibility.

 - Availability around the clock (e.g. DevOps).

 While IT outsourcing and outstaffing are often considered to be the same, there is a significant difference.
-Let’s look closer to the existing software development models.
+Let’s look closer at the three most popular software development models.

-Software development outsourcing mainly describes a situation in which an organization chooses to hire a third-party vendor to handle project development from the ground and up.
-The only things organization should provide – is the project idea, requirements, and budget.
+Software development outsourcing mainly describes a situation in which an organization chooses to hire a third-party vendor to handle the software development process from the ground and up.
+The only things an organization should provide is the project idea, requirements, and budget.

-Software outsourcing can be a great advantage for startups.
-It can help them grow their business by allowing them to focus more on operations and business development rather than worrying about the software, which can be easily completed through outsourcing.
+While in-house development requires paying regular salaries, providing workspaces, and procurement, outsourcing becomes a cost-effective solution.
+Not to mention, software outsourcing can be a great advantage for startups.
+It can help them grow their business by allowing them to focus more on operations and business development rather than worrying about the software.

-Depending on the place of outsourced work, there are several types of IT outsourcing:
+Depending on the location of the outsourced team, there are several types of IT outsourcing: